GerHobbelt/owemdjee/README.md

         - **portable-memory-mapping** [📁](./portable-memory-mapping) [🌐](https://github.com/GerHobbelt/portable-memory-mapping) -- portable Memory Mapping C++ Class (Windows/Linux)

     - **OpenSSL** [📁](./openssl) [🌐](https://github.com/GerHobbelt/openssl) -- also used by cURL et al, incidentally.
+    - **restc-cpp** [📁](./restc-cpp) [🌐](https://github.com/GerHobbelt/restc-cpp) -- a modern C++ REST Client library.
+The magic that takes the pain out of accessing JSON API's from C++.
+The design goal of this project is to make external REST API's simple and safe to use in C++ projects, but still fast and memory efficient.
     - **tcp_pubsub** [📁](./tcp_pubsub) [🌐](https://github.com/GerHobbelt/tcp_pubsub) -- a minimal publish-subscribe library that transports data via TCP. `tcp_pubsub` does not define a message format but only transports binary blobs.
 It does however define a protocol around that, which is kept as lightweight as possible.
     - **userver** [📁](./userver) [🌐](https://github.com/GerHobbelt/userver) -- an open source asynchronous framework with a rich set of abstractions for fast and comfortable creation of C++ microservices, services and utilities.
 The framework solves the problem of efficient I/O interactions transparently for the developers.
 Operations that would typically suspend the thread of execution do not suspend it.
 Instead of that, the thread processes other requests and tasks and returns to the handling of the operation only when it is guaranteed to execute immediately.
 As a result you get straightforward source code and avoid CPU-consuming context switches from OS, efficiently utilizing the CPU with a small amount of execution threads.
     - **websocket-sharp** [📁](./websocket-sharp) [🌐](https://github.com/GerHobbelt/websocket-sharp) -- a C# implementation of the WebSocket protocol client and server.